pixdoet/aMuseMent/share/doc/yt_dlp/README.txt

                                     can use this option multiple times to give arguments for different extractors

+Preset Aliases:

+Predefined aliases for convenience and ease of use.
+Note that future versions of yt-dlp may add or adjust presets, but the existing preset names will not be changed or removed

+    -t mp3                          -f 'ba[acodec^=mp3]/ba/b' -x --audio-format
+                                    mp3

+    -t aac                          -f
+                                    'ba[acodec^=aac]/ba[acodec^=mp4a.40.]/ba/b'
+                                    -x --audio-format aac

+    -t mp4                          --merge-output-format mp4 --remux-video mp4
+                                    -S vcodec:h264,lang,quality,res,fps,hdr:12,a
+                                    codec:aac

+    -t mkv                          --merge-output-format mkv --remux-video mkv

+    -t sleep                        --sleep-subtitles 5 --sleep-requests 0.75
+                                    --sleep-interval 10 --max-sleep-interval 20

 CONFIGURATION

-You can configure yt-dlp by placing any supported command line option to a configuration file.
+You can configure yt-dlp by placing any supported command line option in a configuration file.
 The configuration is loaded from the following
 locations: